 After an hour lunch, you have a dreaded 3 to 4 hour climb that is STRAIGHT up.
 Like, up, up, uppppppp.
 To be frank, it’ll kick your ass.

 Take your time and don’t rush.
 The last thing you want is an injury on your first day of Rinjani trekking.

-After your 3-4 hour ascent, you’ll be standing at the crater rim (2,638 m / 8,654ft) where you’re porter will being setting up camp for the night.
+After your 3-4 hour ascent, then you’ll be standing at the crater rim (2,638 m / 8,654ft).
+This is where your porter will be setting up camp for the night.